ORANGE GATE×JCAT

 Where are we going back to?

-A child crying "I want to go home" is comforted by being held by their parent.
-An old woman keeps murmuring "I want to go home" even though she is at home.
-It becomes clear that the physical "home" is not necessarily the place to return to.
-So, where exactly does one return to?
+A crying child who says "I want to go home" is embraced by his parents and finds relief.
+An old woman keeps muttering "I want to go home" even though she is already at home.
+This shows that a material "home" is not necessarily a place to return to.
+So where exactly are they going to return to?

 Title

-The ongoing heartfelt dialogue between JCAT's representative Arisa Itami and the artists supports the production of the affiliated artists.
+The constant heart-to-heart dialogue between JCAT's representative Arisa Itami and the artists supports the creative process of the artists.

 HATTORI Shadows